mamsbellachhab/build-your-own-rag-oci/docs/04-knowledge-base-agent.md

 - **Llama 3.3 70B for both routing and generation**: Cohere (`cohere.command-a-03-2025`) was ruled out in earlier testing on this tenancy — it fails with a "chat request type does not match serving model" error.
 - **One Knowledge Base per agent, one bucket per Knowledge Base**: kept simple for this POC; the platform supports up to 5 Knowledge Bases per RAG tool if the corpus needs to be split later.

-## Known limitation
-This chapter's bug is kept in the narrative rather than edited out: it is a realistic failure mode, a required linking step silently skipped in a multi-step wizard, and the diagnostic method used to catch it is the same one used throughout this project.

 ## Status
 Complete